trocafone/laika/docs/results.rst

 -  filename: path to the file.
 Depending on the file extension this file will be saved as excel (xls or xlsx), tsv or csv.
+-  encoding: Defaults to "utf-8".
+-  index: Write index. true by default.
+-  header: Write column names. true by default.
+-  extra_args: Extra arguments for to_csv_ or to_excel_ not covered above.

 Example of a file result: